giantswarm/docs/src/content/getting-started/capa-wlcluster-creation/index.md

 last_review_date: 2022-10-07
 ---

-In order to create a cluster in an installation using the new cluster API in aws environment you can follow these simple steps:
+In order to create a cluster in an installation using the new cluster API in AWS environment you can follow these simple steps:

 ### Create yaml files